 Visual effects can be as obvious as explosions, gunshot wounds, or even aliens, or they can be subtle, such as animals (like the lion in Wolf of Wall Street) or even water.

 And if you thought it was all about films, you’d be wrong.
-VFX can also be used plentifully in computer games to create a more immersive experience for the player.
+VFX is also used in computer games to create a more immersive experience for the player.

-That’s everything for our round-up of the best VFX software!
-In our opinion, Adobe After Effects has taken the first spot on our list thanks to its wide scope of features that cover virtually everything you might ever want to do as a VFX artist.
+That’s everything for our round-up of the best video effects software!
+In my opinion, Adobe After Effects gets highest billing thanks to its wide scope of features that cover virtually everything you might ever want to do as a VFX artist.

-As for less advanced visual effects artists, you should check out Wondershare Filmora and HitFilm, the latter of which even includes a plan for smaller content creators.
+For less advanced visual effects artists, you should check out Wondershare Filmora.

-And if you want completely free and open-source software, we couldn’t recommend Blender enough!
+And if you want completely free and open-source software, I can’t recommend Blender enough!

 Interested in filmmaking?
 Check out these other great articles!